 Move your mouse over each image to see a description of that plate.
 Click on any image to see a larger version.

 The current undated base plate was introduced in January 2006 as staggered registration began, with renewals being assigned an initial expiraiton between July 2006 and June 2007.
-Weighted plates share serial format xx-0000 with several other plate types; however, they've only used first letters A through D so far.
+Weighted plates share serial format xx-0000 with several other plate types; however, they've only used first letters A through H as of February 2017, skipping the letter G, which North Carolina generally avoids for reasons unknown to me.

 Medium-duty truck vanity plates, whether "commercial" or "weighted", are infrequently seen.
 The expiration month for both was always December through 2005, to coincide with the expiration date of standard, annually-issued commercial or weighted plates.
 Since weighted plate registrations became staggered in 2006, the month sticker on vanity plates can now be from any month.